 Financial aid is available for both online and in-person Master's Degree in Elementary Education programs.
 Federal student aid through FAFSA is available for those who qualify, but grants and scholarships are also available in many states.
 Some schools will offer grants and district level loan forgiveness to teachers who agree to work in low income schools for a given length of time.
 Check with local agencies for specific information in your area.

-Choosing an Online Master's in Elementary Education Program
+Should you Choose an Online Master's Degree in Elementary Education Program?

 An online Master's Degree in Elementary Education is a viable option for busy adult students who work full time.
 Online degree programs eliminate the time needed to commute to and from class.
 Online programs offer the following: